-- May 2017 intersection turning movement counts, available at eight intersections within the study corridor. - shown in Figure 6, as well as three intersections that had May 2017 counts for closer comparison. - March 2021 48-hour tube counts, collected at four locations, as shown in Figure 6. - Traffic volume data from VDOT's COVID-19 Traffic Trend Tool, including historical volumes showing variation by day of week and by month of year, for the segment of US 17 north of US 360 (Queen Street). - VDOT historical traffic volume data to determine a future growth rate, which is further explained in Section 5.1.
+- May 2017 intersection turning movement counts, available at eight intersections within the study corridor. - March 2021 intersection turning movement counts, collected at all intersections not included in the May 2017 counts, as shown in Figure 6, as well as three intersections that had May 2017 counts for closer comparison. - March 2021 48-hour tube counts, collected at four locations, as shown in Figure 6. - Traffic volume data from VDOT's COVID-19 Traffic Trend Tool, including historical volumes showing variation by day of week and by month of year, for the segment of US 17 north of US 360 (Queen Street). - VDOT historical traffic volume data to determine a future growth rate, which is further explained in Section 5.1.